PurdueDualityLab/TensorFlowModels/yolo/README.md

 | Yolov4-p6 | 1280 |--ms     | N/A        | N/A |
 | Yolov4-p7 | 1536 |--ms     | N/A        | N/A |

+NOTE: latency and FPS testing was done using an RTX 2070 super

 ### Image Classification
 | Model name | Download | Top 1 Accuracy | Top 5 Accuracy |